UdaySingh131105/Edge-detection/README.md

- # 🔥 FlameEdgeViewer
+ # 🔥 FlamEdgeViewer

  **Real-time camera edge detection and preview (Android + OpenCV C++ + OpenGL ES + Web Viewer)**

- FlameEdgeViewer is a lightweight research/demo project that captures camera frames on Android, processes them in native C++ (via JNI + OpenCV), and renders results using an OpenGL ES texture pipeline.
+ FlamEdgeViewer is a lightweight research/demo project that captures camera frames on Android, processes them in native C++ (via JNI + OpenCV), and renders results using an OpenGL ES texture pipeline.
 A minimal web viewer (Vite + TypeScript) is included for quick visualization of sample outputs.

  ---